Design & Engineering Technology

 Career Information

-Upon completion of the degree program the engineering technician will be prepared to go directly into the employment market as a technical assistant to engineers, or other technical employment.
+Upon completion of this degree program the engineering technician will be prepared to go directly into the employment market as a technical assistant to engineers, or other technical employment.
 For every engineer, several support technicians are required.
 Engineering technicians are needed in the fields of manufacturing, architecture, construction, materials testing, public utilities, and many other fields.

 A.S. in Mechatronics